w3c/wai-aria-practices/ARIA/apg/patterns/treegrid/treegrid-pattern.md

       <section id="about">
         <h2>About This Pattern</h2>
         <p>
-          A <a href="#treegrid" class="role-reference">treegrid</a> widget presents a hierarchical data grid consisting of tabular information that is editable or interactive.
+          A <a href="https://w3c.github.io/aria/#treegrid" class="role-reference">treegrid</a> widget presents a hierarchical data grid consisting of tabular information that is editable or interactive.
           Any row in the hierarchy may have child rows, and rows with children may be expanded or collapsed to show or hide the children.
           For example, in a <code>treegrid</code> used to display messages and message responses for a e-mail discussion list, messages with responses would be in rows that can be expanded to reveal the response messages.
         </p>